 Our support is there for people at all stages of grief.
 The continuity that our events provide allows people to get support at any point they need it, safe in the knowledge that the space will always be there.

-Our groups don’t have an agenda; the sessions are led by the people who come along and what they feel they need to talk about on the day.
-We have learned that this is much more helpful than imposing an agenda.
+Our support groups don’t have an agenda; the sessions are led by the people who come along and what they feel they need to talk about on the day.
 Some of our team members will be there to help facilitate events, but it’s all about what you want and need to talk about.
+This is for you.

 Next support group

 Theme?
-Each month we will be running a different theme at this venue to try to meet the needs of people who want more specific support.
-Theme details will be shown on the Events page.
+Each month we run a different theme at this hugely comfortable venue to try to meet the needs of people who want more specific support.
+For example, parent loss, partner loss, sibling loss, etc. Theme details will be shown on our Events page.

 When?
 We meet every 2nd Tuesday of the month at sofa.com’s Bankside branch between 7.30pm – 9pm.

 Venue? sofa.com, 3 Burrell Street, London, SE1 0UN.
+Yes it’s a sofa showroom!
+Plenty of comfy seats and space for you to bring whatever you want to talk about on the day.
 (You’ll find the venue nestled in a quiet old railway arch).